-Senator Laird's proposal to establish the Memorial Highway Signage Fund within the State Treasury creates a dedicated funding mechanism for highway memorials honoring individuals who have promoted racial and gender equity in California.
+Senator Laird's proposal to establish the Highway Signage Fund within the California State Treasury creates a dedicated funding mechanism for memorial highway signs honoring individuals who have promoted racial and gender equity.
+The fund would receive resources from state appropriations, private donations, and federal sources to support the Department of Transportation's costs for installing signage on previously approved highway designations.

 ![]() Anna CaballeroD Senator | Committee Member | Not Contacted | |